By Peter Vankevich

 Looking at this find and handling it, a couple people wondered if this is a work of nature or something artificially manufactured.

-“It’s nothing I’m familiar with and I’m pretty sure it’s not from a cetacean,” he responded via email.
+“It’s nothing I’m familiar with and I’m pretty sure it’s not from a cetacean,” one expert responded via email.

 The next expert consulted was Charles Bangley, a Ph.D. candidate in the Coastal Resource Management Program at East Carolina University.
 He also visited Ocracoke recently for an NPS-sponsored presentation on sharks of North Carolina’s Outer and Inner Banks, and he had the opportunity to handle it.